DavidsonGroup/IdentifiHR/README.md

 IdentifiHR is a predictive machine learning model of homologous recombination (HR) status in high-grade serous ovarian carcinoma (HGSC) that uses only gene expression.

-Please see the [wiki](https://github.com/DavidsonGroup/IdentifiHR/wiki) for installation and usage documentation, in addititon to worked examples.
+Please see the [wiki](https://github.com/DavidsonGroup/IdentifiHR/wiki) for installation and detailled usage documentation, in addititon to worked examples.

 For more information about model training and testing, please read our [preprint](https://www.biorxiv.org/content/10.1101/2024.08.15.608185v1).